What is electrification?

 There are several benefits of electrification for factories and industry:

-- Cost reduction through greater energy efficiency and less required maintenance is another key benefit
+Cost reduction is guaranteed thanks to greater energy efficiency and reduced maintenance requirements

-- Electrification contributes to achieving sustainability targets because of zero direct emissions of pollution on site
+Electrification contributes to achieving sustainability targets as it reduces to zero the amount of direct polluting emissions on site

 Many solutions for electrification in industry and related services are already in use and are becoming increasingly common.
 Here is a look at a few:

-- Electrification allows companies to take part in Demand Response programs, unlocking the potential to generate a new revenue stream, as well as lower energy costs
+Electrification allows companies to take part in Demand Response programs, unlocking the potential of new revenue streams and lower energy costs

-- The installation of cogeneration or trigeneration plants recover the waste heat produced by electricity generation to use for heating and cooling
+The installation of cogeneration or trigeneration plants recover the waste heat produced by electricity generation for heating and cooling

 City electrification: solutions and benefits

 By 2050, over 70% of the world’s population will live in cities, so urban energy infrastructure must adapt to keep up with the pace of change.

 Cities currently account for nearly three quarters of annual carbon emissions and two thirds of global energy consumption.
 The electrification of cities creates benefits such as making the cities of today and tomorrow more livable, healthy and sustainable.